The case of HD 106906 debris disc: A binary's revenge: Dynamics around HD 106906 Laplace surface

-From what preceded, it is evident that structure of the separatrix is critical to the long-term dynamics of debris discs which are initially coplanar with the inner binary, on nearly circular orbits.
-With such configurations and their long-term dynamics in mind, it would seem sufficient to recover an approximate expression of the separatrix as a function of semi-major axis, and this is what we attempt to do next. \citet{Tremaine} took a first, and already challenging, step towards analytically identifying the equilibria and nonlinear dynamics around them in the limit of circular orbits under quadrupolar perturbations.
-We stick to this limit here because orbits on the separatrix are of relatively low eccentricity.
-In this limit, particle dynamics (now fully described by the evolution of the angular momentum vector $\boldsymbol{j}$) can be mapped into that integrable free-rigid body dynamics with a suitably defined inertia tensor (refer to Appendix B of \citet{Tremaine} for further details).
+\citet{Tremaine} took a first, and already challenging, step towards analytically identifying Laplace equilibria and nonlinear dynamics around them in the limit of circular orbits under quadrupolar perturbations.
+We can safely work within this limit given how debris orbits maintain relatively low eccentricity in the course of their evolution.
+As shown in Appendix B of \citet{Tremaine}, particle dynamics (now fully described by the evolution of the angular momentum vector $\boldsymbol{j}$) can be mapped into the dynamics of an integrable free-rigid body with a suitably defined inertia tensor.
 Adopting this methodology, and taking $\boldsymbol{\hat{n}}_{\rm AB}=(1,0,0)$, and $\boldsymbol{\hat{n}}_{\rm b}=(\cos i_{\rm b},\sin i_{\rm b},0)$, \eq{eom_j} is rewritten as

 where the symmetric inertia tensor $\boldsymbol{T}$ is given by